Chicago is racking up world-class accolades. So we've put together a checklist of classic Chicago activities that include the best of the best.

 Chicago is one of only three U.S. cities to have its own Michelin Guide.
 Dine around town at critically-acclaimed restaurants using their prestigious ratings as your guide.

 Need more proof of our culinary pedigree?
 Taste test through the top spots as deemed by the Forbes Travel Guide, AAA Diamond awards, Zagat best lists and more.
-And from television personalities (Top Chef winner Stephanie Izard and celebrity host Chef Rick Bayless) to ethnic cuisines of every flavor and beloved foodie events (such as Taste of Chicago and Chicago Gourmet) - our dining scene is a showcase of the best and the brightest.
+And from television personalities (Top Chef winner Stephanie Izard and television personality Chef Rick Bayless) to ethnic cuisines of every flavor and beloved foodie events (such as Taste of Chicago and Chicago Gourmet) - our dining scene is a showcase of the best and the brightest.

-Indulge in some cheesy goodness at one of Chicago's famous pizzerias that serve up our Award-Winning Deep-Dish Pizzas.
+Indulge in some cheesy goodness at one of Chicago's famous pizzerias that serve up our award-winning Deep-Dish Pizzas.
 Who serves up the best pies?
 That's for you to decide!